 And if you need financial help to cover some of the costs for this training, NPC Friends and Family is offering five $500 grants to qualified applicants.
 Applications must be received by noon, Wednesday, July 25.
 To apply or for more information, visit www.npc.edu/scholarships/pharmacy-technician or contact Betsyann Wilson, executive director of NPC Friends and Family, (928) 536-6245 or email.

-Northland Pioneer College’s Pharmacy Technician Training course this fall will prepare you for the national certification exam, required by most employers in this fast-paced healthcare field.
+Northland Pioneer College’s Pharmacy Technician Training course will prepare you for the national certification exam, required by most employers in this fast-paced healthcare field.
 CPhT training also provides a foundation for additional studies to become a registered pharmacist.

 This intensive, eight-credit-hour course covers medical and pharmaceutical terminology, basic anatomy, pharmaceutical calculations, and prevention of medication errors.
 The ethics of pharmacy practice and the technician’s role in this allied health profession are also covered.
 Students will also complete a 120-hour paid or unpaid externship, providing valuable job experience.

 Pharmacy Technician Training (PHT 102) meets on Thursday evenings, August 23 through December 13, from 6 to 8:59 p.m., in the Student Center, room 131, at 1611 S. Main in Snowflake.